 Copenhagen Centre for the Study of Theosophy and Esotericism (CCSTE)

-The disciplinary frame of the Science of Religion under the Institute for the Study of Cross Cultural and Regional Studies at the University of Copenhagen is especially suited for this new development of research and teaching related to esotericism as several local scholars work on modernity, cultural interchanges, alternative traditions, and intellectual history.
+The disciplinary frame of the Science of Religion under the Institute for the Study of Cross Cultural and Regional Studies at the University of Copenhagen is especially suited for this development of research as several local scholars work on modernity, global cultural interchanges, a plurality of traditions, and intellectual history.

 - Prof. Kocku von Stuckrad (University of Groningen)